Understand what users need, and more importantly, why they need it

 Prime’s 14-week immersive User Experience Design program was crafted to help people with interests in design, organization, and technology build the foundational skills to start a career in user experience.
 Prime worked hand-in-hand with industry employers to ensure that graduates are ready for the challenges of building complex experiences that are valuable for businesses and resonate with users.

-Apply before the next deadline!
+Apply before the Dec 17 deadline.

-Average starting salary of Prime graduates.
+Average starting salary of program graduates.

-Completion rate of students in Prime classrooms.
+Completion rate of students in the classroom.

-Average student wage increase after placement.
+Average student wage increase after first placement.

-User experience (UX) is a field that draws from many different disciplines including design, psychology, business, library science, organizational development and software programming to make sense of human-centered problems.
+User experience (UX) is a field that draws from many different disciplines including design, psychology, business, library science, organizational development, and software programming, to make sense of human-centered problems.
 With a playing field that wide, it’s no surprise that organizations don’t always agree on where the boundaries of UX are.
 Prime believes that the core of UX is based on expertise and context in a few core areas: